|30 March||DUBLIN||The Academy||TICKETS|

 The celebrated star of worldwide hit comedy Scrubs and frontman of platinum selling Australian band Men at Work

 Scottish-Australian Colin Hay is probably best known for his time with 1980’s legends ‘Men at Work’ – the platinum selling Australian band that topped worldwide charts in the 80’s with anthems like “Down Under,” “Overkill,” and “Who Can It Be?”.
-We have most recently been reminded of Hay’s outstanding talent from his many appearances in US comedy series ‘Scrubs’ – which became (and still is) a staple of evening television here in the UK and throughout the globe.
+He also made many appearances in US comedy series ‘Scrubs’ – which became a staple of evening television here in the UK and throughout the globe.

 Although he’s one of Australia’s best-known exports, he was born in Kilwinning, Scotland, and to this day remains hugely popular in the country and the rest of the UK.